guusdk/smack-sint-server-extensions/README.md

 As usual, identical to the docker commands, substituting `docker` with `podman`.

-The repository contains a dedicated `Containerfile` to build the OCI image without the need for specifying or configuring search repositories.=
+The repository contains a dedicated `Containerfile` to build the OCI image without the need for specifying or configuring search repositories.

 ### Log XMPP traffic in files